AlGepe/OmniSnippets_JS/docs/omni/onResult/getUnit.rst

 A collection of functions that return the unit currently being used in the calculator for a given variable.

-There are three different syntaxes available, each of them returns a slightly differnt version of the unit being used.
+There are three different syntaxes available, each of them returns a slightly different version of the unit being used.
 Available output options are: ``slug``, ``name``, and ``full name``.

-In all cases the return type is a string containg the unit selected in the calculator.
+In all cases the return type is a string containing the unit selected in the calculator.

 .. note::